fbpx

 About the Speaker:

 Fritz Horstman is a curator, educator, and artist based in Bethany, Connecticut, where he is Education Director at the Josef and Anni Albers Foundation.
 He has curated exhibitions in Italy, Ireland, Croatia, Norway, and the United States, including Anni Albers: In Thread and On Paper.
 He has lectured and given workshops at Yale University, Harvard University, l’École des Arts Décoratifs in Paris, Lebanese American University in Beirut, the Royal Academy of Art in London, and many other institutions.
-Recent exhibitions of his sculptures, installations, prints, and drawings have been shown across Europe and the United States, with including at the New Britain Museum of American Art Connecticut; Municipal Bonds, San Francisco; and Planthouse Gallery in New York.
+Recent exhibitions of his sculptures, installations, prints, and drawings have been shown across Europe and the United States, including at the New Britain Museum of American Art, Connecticut; Municipal Bonds, San Francisco; and Planthouse Gallery, New York.
 He received a BA from Kenyon College and an MFA from Maryland Institute College of Art.